MSW (Mock Service Worker)

 onUnhandledRequest: "error" — set this in your test server to make unmatched requests throw.
 This prevents tests from accidentally hitting real APIs and makes missing handlers obvious immediately rather than silently returning undefined.

-NZ-specific use case: ACC portal claims API
+NZ-specific use case: CoverNZ portal claims API

-The ACC Claims Management System exposes a /api/claims/status endpoint that returns the current state of an injury claim.
+The CoverNZ Claims Management System exposes a /api/claims/status endpoint that returns the current state of an injury claim.
 During development, this API may not yet exist, or the backend team may not have finished implementing all status transitions.
 MSW lets the frontend team build and test the claims status UI in full, against all possible states, before the real API is available.

 Define handlers that return different claim states based on the claim ID in the request URL: